catalin-podariu/gopro_hero5_black_timelapse/README.md

 ## Features

 **1. State Machine**
-- WAITING: Most of the time, the script idles on GoPro Wi-Fi, checking if it’s time to take a photo (photo_timer minutes).
+- WAITING: Most of the time, the script idles on GoPro Wi-Fi, checking if it’s time to take a photo `photo_timer in [3, 33] and second < 30`.
 - TAKE_PHOTO: Ensures we are on GoPro Wi-Fi, wakes the camera, captures a photo, then transitions to SEND_UPDATE.
 - SEND_UPDATE: Switches to the home/router Wi-Fi, synchronizes time, sends a status notification, and saves script state.
 Returns to GoPro Wi-Fi when done.
 - ERROR: If anything fails repeatedly, the script attempts to recover or eventually reboots / deletes state.